mauroservienti/NServiceBus.IntegrationTesting/README.md

 *NOTE*: Endpoints in the samples contained in this repository are using RabbitMQ as the NServiceBus transport, LearningPersistence as the persistence mechanism.
 Tests are using docker-compose to make sure the required infrastructure is made available to endpoints exercised by tests.

+## How to define a test

+### How to deal with timeouts

+## Available assertions

+## Limitations

+NServiceBus.IntegrationTesting is built on top of the NServiceBus.AcceptanceTesting framework, this comes with a few limitations:

+- Each test has a fixed, hardcoded, timeout of 90 seconds
+- Tests can only use NUnit and at this time there is no way to use a different unit testing framework

 ## How to install

 Using a package manager add a nuget reference to [NServiceBus.IntegrationTesting](https://www.nuget.org/packages/NServiceBus.IntegrationTesting/).